LearnersGuild/guide/Game_Manual/Stats.md

 ### Expected Contribution

-Your expected contribution how much you are expected to contribute to the project based on the team size so that each player contributes equally.
+Your expected contribution how much you are expected to contribute to the project based on how many hours you contribute relative to the total hours of all players.
 Represented as a percentage (0..100%).

-In the above dataset, the player's expected contribution for the `#big-bees` project is equal to 33.33% ( 100% / 3 ) because their team has 3 players, so an equal contribution is 1/3 of the project.
+In the above dataset, the player's expected contribution for the `#big-bees` project is equal to 37.5% ( 30 / 80 ) because they contributed 30 out of a total 80 hours that players spent on this project.

 ### Contribution Gap

 The contribution gap is the difference between actual and expected contribution.
 It demonstrates whether a player contributed _more_ or _less_ than is expected of them, based on the size of their team.
 Represented as a percentage (0..100%).

-In the above dataset, the player's contribution gap for the `#big-bees` project is equal to 13.34% ( 46.67% - 33.33% ).
+In the above dataset, the player's contribution gap for the `#big-bees` project is equal to 9.17% ( 46.67% - 37.5% ).
+In other words, they contributed 9.17% _more_ to the project than what is expected based on how many hours they worked on it.

 ## Estimation Accuracy and Bias